alexstouffer/alexstouffer.github.io/content/_index.md

 ---
 hero:
-  heading: I help content creators unlock paths to independence through JAMStack E-Commerce, and tools for Non-Fungible Tokens (NFTs).
+  heading: Unlock limitless earning potential with clear brand messaging and proven sales funnel techniques
-  sub: try a no-risk, free consultation.
+  sub: Open the path with a free consultation
 ---